cloudfoundry/cf-deployment/README.md

 Deployment instructions have become verbose, so we've moved them into a [dedicated deployment guide here](deployment-guide.md).

+There's a small section in that doc that tries to help operators reason about choices they can make in their deployments.
+Take a look at [Notes for operators](deployment-guide.md#notes-for-operators).

 See the rest of this document for more on the new CLI, deployment vars, and configuring your BOSH director.

 ## <a name='contributing'></a>Contributing